Shift of the Bose-Einstein condensation transition in the presence of a second atomic species: Two bosonic species

 \subsection{Condensed second species}

-Now, let us consider the case to the right of the dashed line in Figure \ref{fig: drift term}, where $T_{c,2}^{0}>T_{c,1}^{0}$.
+Now, let us consider the case where $T_{c,2}^{0}>T_{c,1}^{0}$.
 In this region, the density of species-2 is composed of a thermal and a condensed fractions.
-The thermal fraction is represented by equation \ref{eq: densidade 2 term} with $\mu_2=0$ (i.e. related to the critical number), while the condensed fraction is given by the Thomas-Fermi limit \cite{pethick2008bose} -- in the case of a harmonic oscillator, an inverted parabola.
+In our simple model, the thermal fraction is represented by equation \ref{eq: densidade 2 term} with $\mu_2=0$ (i.e. related to the critical number), while the condensed fraction is given by the Thomas-Fermi limit \cite{pethick2008bose} -- in the case of a harmonic oscillator, an inverted parabola.
 The total density can be written as the sum of these two contributions and reads: